Bridge Loans in Florida: How to Unlock Home Equity to Buy Before You Sell

 When is a bridge loan in Florida a good solution?

-- You need the equity you’ve built in your current home in order to make a down payment on a new one.
+• You need the equity you’ve built in your current home to make a down payment on a new one.
+A bridge loan lets you tap into that value without waiting for your home to sell.

-- You only want to move once.
-A bridge loan can float the time between closing on your old home and buying a new one, so you don’t end up between homes and need to rent or stay in a hotel in the interim.
+• You only want to move once.
+A bridge loan can cover the gap between closing on your old home and buying a new one, so you don’t end up between homes and need to rent or stay in a hotel in the interim.

-- You’re unable to prepare or stage your current home for sale while still living in it.
-This could be because you need a blank slate to earn the best sale price, or maybe you need a significant renovation that would be easier to tackle once you’ve moved out.
+• You find it hard to prep or stage your current home while you’re still living in it.
+You need the space cleared to get the best sale price, or you’re planning renovations that are much easier to handle after you’ve already moved out.

 What’s required to get a bridge loan in Florida?